 Conclusion

-This contribution proposes to remove some unnecessary syntax coding for CPR-related syntax coding, including MMVD, Affine, triangle prediction and MH-intra mode syntax coding.
+This contribution proposes to remove some unnecessary syntax coding for CPR-related syntax coding, including MMVD, Affine, merge triangle mode and CIIP mode syntax coding.
 This results in a simplified CPR syntax coding with a little gain (0.01%) in AI configuration.
 Furthermore, the proposed method improves class SCC luma BD-rate by 0.08% in AI configurations.